Endracion/TOTEM-SHIFT/docs/buildguide.md

 ***

 ## CASE

-> **Note**
-> I'm using the transparent version of the case, so it's easier to see where everything goes, but it's identical to the black/white case.

 First, place the PCB on the bottom plate, making sure the integrated standoffs go through the holes and fits snugly.